+Catalytic converters and particulate filters shall be considered to be pollution control devices for the purposes of this Regulation.

-- 17 Annex I to Regulation No 692/2008, entitled 'Administrative provisions for EC type-approval', stated, in point 3.3 thereof, entitled 'Extensions for durability of pollution control devices (type 5 test)':
+Annex I to Regulation No 692/2008, entitled 'Administrative provisions for EC type-approval', stated, in point 3.3 thereof, entitled 'Extensions for durability of pollution control devices (type 5 test)':

-- '3.3.1.
-The type-approval shall be extended to different vehicle types, provided that the vehicle, engine or pollution control system parameters specified below are identical or remain within the prescribed tolerances:
+'The type-approval shall be extended to different vehicle types, provided that the vehicle, engine or pollution control system parameters specified below are identical or remain within the prescribed tolerances:

-- 3.3.1.1.
+3.3.1.1.
 Vehicle:

-- •••

-- 3.3.1.2.
+3.3.1.2.
 Engine

-- •••

 - 3.3.1.3.
-Pollution control system parameters:
+Pollution control system parameters: - (a) Catalytic converters and particulate filters:

-- (c) EGR:
+(c) EGR: